paucabral/IR-Remote-Controlled-Bot/README.md

-# IR Remote Controlled Bot
+# IR Remote-Controlled Semi-Autonomous Robot
 An IR remote controlled robot with various features using Arduino.

 ## Hardware